cbasix/s3200/README.md

 State: Alpha

-Not Implemented: set_force_mode, set_setting and set_time_slot
+Implemented: Reading and writing all values.
-Implemented: Reading and writing all values except the above.
+Not Implemented: force_mode and set_time_slot

 Code Example:
 ```python